robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 I went back to work.

 Later that morning, I opened the window.
 A cold wind had come up and was blowing leaves around the carpark.
-I propped the window partly open to let in a bit of fresh air, wondering why I couldn't smell the usual hot chips porta-pottie medley.
+I propped the window partly open to let in a bit of fresh air, idly wondering why I couldn't smell the usual hot chips porta-pottie medley.

 I had just returned to doing invoices when the door opened.